raymondji/commitstack/README.md

 - Multiple branches can point to the same commit
 - Branches don't inherently have a notion of parent branches or children branches

 Under the hood, `git stack` therefore thinks about stacks as "stacks of commits", not "stacks of branches".
-Hence the name. :) Commits serve this purpose much better than branches because:
+Commits serve this purpose much better than branches because:
 - Each commit is a unique entity
 - Commits do inherently have a notion of parent commits and children commits